Skip to content

 Inserting Predictions

 In order to register a prediction, you need at least two pieces of information before you can use the code examples below.
-The first is the id number of your model, which you can obtain here.
-The second is the commit id of the exact version of your code (the model must be available on a GitHub repository) that has generated the predictions.
+You will need the commit id of the exact version of your code (the model must be available on a GitHub or GitLab repository) that has generated the predictions.
 In order to find out this you can use the following code in the (Linux or Mac) terminal:

 git show | sed -n '1p' | sed 's/commit \(.*\)/\1/'